 - Write another letter telling your PHA what the problem is.
 In the letter ask for a Formal Hearing.
-You can use the form on page 80 to do this. - Make a copy of this letter and keep it in a safe place.

-- Read the summary Informal Conference summary directions to find out who you should mail or give the letter to.
-Sometimes it is better to send it to the PHA's lawyer, or somewhere else. - The PHA will send you a letter telling you when and where your Formal Hearing is going to be.
+You can use the form on page 80 to do this. - Make a copy of this letter and keep it in a safe place. - Read the Informal Conference summary directions to find out who you should mail or give the letter to. - The PHA will send you a letter telling you when and where your Formal Hearing is going to be.